BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-My Side of the Mountain is mesmerizing art of the highest order.
+My Side of the Mountain is mesmerizing art of the highest degree.
 </p>

 <p>